workfloworchestrator/example-orchestrator/README.md

 ### Validate workflows

-And finally, the validate workflow, used to check if the information in all OSS and BSS is still the same with the information in the subscription.
-One way to do this is to reconstruct the payload sent to the external system using information queried from that system, and compare this with the payload that would have been sent by generating a payload based on the current state of the subscription.
+And finally, the validate workflow, used to check if the information in all OSS and BSS is still in sync with the information in the subscription.
+One way to do this is to reconstruct the payload sent to the external system using information queried from that system, and compare this with the payload generated from the current state of the subscription.
 The `@validate_workflow` decorator takes care of necessary subscription administration.
 There is no initial input form for this type of workflow.

 ```python
 @validate_workflow("Validate l2vpn")